• Skip to primary navigation

 Leftover potato skins (is there even such a thing?) should be cooled to room temperature before refrigerating them in an airtight container for up to 2 days.
 They are better stored without added cold toppings.
 Reheat them in the oven or an air fryer to crisp them up.
 You can microwave them if you don’t care about keeping them crispy.
 Freeze unfilled potato skins on a baking sheet, then store them in freezer containers or zippered bags (better) for up to 3 months.
 They can be baked from frozen and then filled as directed in the recipe.

-Loaded baked potato skins topped with sour cream and green onions, served on parchment paper, perfect for healthy snack or appetizer.
+Potato skins topped with sour cream and green onions, served on parchment paper.

 Serving suggestions

 Potato skins earn their way for any game-day party.
 Serve them with other typical party or buffet appetizers, such as Cajun Wings, Bloody Mary Deviled Eggs, Grape Jelly Meatballs, Fried Cheese, and Caprese Skewers.
-With a spread like this, no one will be that upset if their team loses.
+With a spread like this, no one will be that upset if their team loses, I’ve seen it happen.
 Well, maybe a little upset, but the delicious food will help ease the pain.

 Recipe